Canon 30D vs Leica M10-P

 Studio photographers will appreciate that the Canon 30D (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M10-P is a recent model that features in the current product line-up of Leica.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 30D and M10-P can be found, respectively, in the Canon 30D Manual (free pdf) or the online Leica M10-P Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Leica M10-P?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.